WikiTeam/wikiteam/README.md

 * If you just want to use a version that mostly works
 * If you want to follow my progress and help me test my latest commit

-> If you run into a problem with the version that mostly works, you can [open an Issue](https://github.com/elsiehupp/wikiteam3/issues/new/choose).
+> If you run into a problem with the version that mostly works, you can [open an Issue](https://github.com/mediawiki-client-tools/mediawiki-scraper/issues/new/choose).
 Be sure to include the following:
 >
 > 1. The operating system you're using
 > 2. What command you ran that didn't work
 > 3. What output was printed to your terminal

-### 1. Downloading and installing `wikiteam3`
+### 1. Downloading and installing `MediaWiki Scraper`

 In whatever folder you use for cloned repositories: